sprekelerlab/video-frame-annotator/README.md

 ## Workflow

-1. **Start session**: Run the reviewer with your video folder
+1. **Start session**: Run the annotator with your video folder
 2. **Review videos**: Watch each video, navigate frame-by-frame if needed
-3. **Mark frames**: Press Enter when you identify the threat detection frame
+3. **Mark frames**: Press Enter when you identify the target frame
 4. **Auto-advance**: Next video loads automatically
 5. **Completion**: When done, optionally generate summary plots
 6. **Results**: Check `results.csv` for all annotations

 ## Summary Plots

-After completing a session, you can generate summary visualizations showing frames around the threat detection point.
+After completing a session, you can generate summary visualizations showing frames around the marked frame.

 ### Automatic Generation